Whimsy Stick

 70%

-Of issues tied to exercise type
+Of behavior cases tied to exercise type, not volume

 Dog exercising with structured play that completes the predatory motor pattern